aplteam/Latest/README.md

 When an argument is specified it must be one of:

 * An integer
-  * A positive one defines the number of objects/files to be listed.
+  * A positive one defines...
+    * the number of objects/files to be listed if the integer is smaller than `1E7`
+    * the date from which changes should be listed if the integer is greate than `1E7`
-  * A negative one defines the number of days with any changes.
+  * A negative one defines the number of days with any changes

 * A character vector.
-If it starts with `#` or `⎕` the argument is treated as a namespace path.
+  * If it starts with `#` or `⎕` the argument is treated as a namespace path

-  Otherwise it is treated as a path to an acre project.
+  * If it does not start with `#` or `⎕` the argument is treated as a path to an acre project
-* A vector of length two with an integer and a character vector in no particular order, see above.
+* A vector of length two with an integer and a character vector in no particular order, see above

 In case no argument or only an integer is specified, `]Latest` will establish which acre projects are currently open.
 If it is just one it will act on it.
 If there are multiple acre projects open, then the user will be prompted.